-As a general rule, the following should apply:
+As a general rule, the following should normally apply:

-The University in Agder established faculty wide doctoral programmes in 2012.
-The Faculty of Engineering and Science offers one PhD-programme (PhD-programme at the Faculty of Engineering and Science) with five specialisations:
+The Faculty of Engineering and Science offers one PhD-programme (PhD-programme in Engineering and Science) with four specialisations:

-The main objective of the PhD programme is to ensure that the candidates attain a high level of scientific expertise in Applied Mathematics, ICT, Mathematics Education, Mechatronics or Renewable Energy.
+The main objective of the PhD programme is to ensure that the candidates attain a high level of scientific expertise in Engineering and Science.

 The research work and dissertation must be of international standard.